DePayFi/public-documentation/docs/wallets/payment-screen/index.md

 </Tabs>

-After installation you can decode payments by provided the transaction data:
+After installation you can decode payments by passing the transaction calldata:

 ```javascript
 import { decodePayment } from '@depay/verify-payment'